sidneykung/twitter_hate_speech_detection/README.md

 ## Next Steps
+- Improve final model with different preprocessing techniques
-- Evaluate model with new tweet or other online forum data
+- Evaluate model with new tweets or other online forum data
 - LDA Topic Modeling with Gensim
 - Deploy MVP on Webapp via StreamLit